cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 such persons are often part of groups and have roles within these groups.
 Thus we distinguish three important terms related to the identity:

-* Profile - The information identifying the profile of a person
+* User - The information identifying the profile of a person
 * Group - A group that a person may belong to that is important to define access to services
 * Role - A role given to a person as part of the group that can refine